epicrunze/evocable/docs/authentication_api.md

 - **Password reset token**: 15 minutes

 ### Password Security
-- Passwords are hashed using secure algorithms before storage
+- Passwords are hashed using bcrypt with secure salt rounds before storage
 - Password strength validation enforced on all password inputs
 - Current password verification required for password changes

+### Data Processing
+- **Username normalization**: All usernames are automatically converted to lowercase during registration and updates
+- **Email normalization**: Email addresses are converted to lowercase for consistent storage and lookup
+- **Profile updates**: Only provided fields are updated; omitted fields remain unchanged

 ### Rate Limiting
 All authentication endpoints implement rate limiting to prevent brute force attacks and abuse.